hirosystems/docs/clarinet-test-contract.md

 ## Use Clarinet in your CI workflow as a GitHub Action

-Clarinet can be used in GitHub Actions as a step of your CI workflows.
+Clarinet may be used in GitHub Actions as a step of your CI workflows.
-You can set-up a simple workflow by adding the following steps in a file `.github/workflows/github-actions-clarinet.yml`:
+You may set-up a simple workflow by adding the following steps in a file `.github/workflows/github-actions-clarinet.yml`:

 ```yaml
 name: CI